oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/introduction/introduction.md

 ### Prerequisites
 This lab assumes you have the following:
-- Oracle Free Tier, Always Free, Paid or Live Labs Cloud Account
+- Oracle Cloud Account with credits to provision services.
-- Oracle Integration environment
-- Oracle Autonomous Database environment (either ADW or ATP)
 - Oracle ERP Cloud access